kennangle/mbodataanalysis/slashcommands.md

 # Development Workflow and AI Interaction Commands

+**Note: Development Mode Only** - These slash commands are available exclusively in development mode through the CommandPalette UI component (`client/src/components/CommandPalette.tsx`).
+The CommandPalette is accessible via keyboard shortcut (Cmd+K or Ctrl+K) and automatically excluded from production builds using `import.meta.env.DEV`.

 This application supports enhanced AI interaction through slash commands for automated development workflow and quality assurance.

 ## Available Slash Commands